planetruby/gems/glimmer/07-glimmer-tetris-high-score-dialog-menu-bar-icon.md

 require_relative 'tetris_menu_bar'
 ```

-And, add the following lines to `AppView` above the `playfield` declaration (the `minimum_size` is just a side improvement that ensures consistent sizing without flicker now that we have a score lane):
+And, add the following lines to `AppView` above the `playfield` declaration:

 ```ruby